Diverse market models of competing Brownian particles with splits and mergers: Introduction

 We would like to alter the CBP-type model a bit, in order to make it diverse.
-In real equity markets, diversity is a consequence of anti-monopolistic legislation and regulation: when a company becomes dominant, a governmental agency (the ``regulator") forcefully splits it into smaller companies.
+In real equity markets, diversity is in large part a consequence of anti-monopolistic legislation and regulation: when a company becomes dominant, a governmental agency (the ``regulator'') forcibly splits it into smaller companies.
 We implement this idea in our model.

 In this paper, we construct a diverse model from the above CBP-based one.
-We fix a certain {\it threshold} between 0 and 1.
-When a company's market weight reaches this threshold, the regulator enforces a breakup of the company into two (random) parts.
+We fix a certain \textit{threshold} between 0 and 1.
+When a company's market weight reaches this threshold, the regulatory agency enforces a breakup of the company into two (random) parts.
 We also allow for the opposite phenomenon: companies can merge at random times.

-The mechanism for merging companies is as follows: immediately after a split or merger, an exponential clock (with rate depending on the number of extant companies) is set.
-If the clock rings before any market weight has hit the threshold, the regulator picks two companies at random (according to a certain rule described right below) to be merged.
-If the action results in a company with market weight exceeding the threshold, then this putative merger is suppressed; otherwise, it is allowed to proceed.
+The mechanism for merging companies is as follows: immediately after a split or merger, we set an exponential clock whose rate depends on the number of extant companies.
+If the clock rings before any market weight has hit the threshold, the regulatory agency picks two companies at random as candidates for a possible merger, according to a certain rule described right below.
+If the planned action results in a company with market weight exceeding the threshold, then this putative merger is suppressed; otherwise, it is allowed to proceed.

-We use the following rule for mergers: The company which currently occupies the highest capitalization rank is excluded from consideration, and two of the remaining $ N-1 $ companies are chosen randomly, according to the uniform distribution over the $\,\binom{N-1}{2} \,$ possible choices.
+We use the following rule for mergers: The company which currently occupies the highest capitalization rank is excluded from consideration, and two of the remaining $ N-1 $ companies are chosen randomly, according to the uniform distribution over the $ {N-1\choose2}$ possible choices.
 With this rule, and with a threshold sufficiently close to 1, the merger will always be allowed to proceed.
 In this manner, the process of capitalizations evolves as an exponentiated system of competing Brownian particles, until either (i) one of the market weights hits the threshold, or (ii) the exponential clock rings.
 In case (i), the number of companies will increase by one; in case (ii), it will decrease by one.